MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 Use the following information to see what’s new or changed in a release.
 The most current release is listed first.
 Versions before General Availability are not listed.

 > [!NOTE]
 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, first check that it is not a problem with the latest release.
+>
-If it is, open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
+> If the problem remains, open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
 Click the **Send feedback** link, which you can use to automatically attach your client logs to an email message that can be sent to the Information Protection team to investigate.
+For support options, see the [Support options and community resources](../get-started/information-support.#support-options-and-community-resources) information.

 ## Version 1.2.4.0